Because of Your Interest in Aesthetics and Architecture I Look Forward to Representing You

 Architect Joshua Nimmo responds to the ecologically sensitive environment of Urban Reserve, capturing its beauty, serenity, and dynamic architectural modern backdrop.
 When you approach the home at 26 Vanguard Way, you know Urban Reserve is a success.

+Architect Howard R. Meyer is one of the most celebrated modern architects in Dallas.
+In 1939/1940 he designed the Georgian home at 4321 West Lawther Drive located at White Rock Lake.
 This Howard Meyer architect-designed home is just one of a few that are on the estate cove of White Rock Lake.
 This estate home on three acres has the characteristics that everyone now is wishing for - it is immersed in nature, surrounded by vibrancy, and designed in a way that creates happiness when living, working and playing in the home.

 This elegant historic 5,600 square foot home with a slate roof and architectural gutters has been totally renovated, rebuilt and expanded, accentuating its inherent open spaces and connecting rooms and sunlit commodious interior volumes often found in a modern home.